“Love of a country is a hard thing to measure.”

 “They did well for the country.
 But I look at some of them now and I wonder if they’ve been back to Ireland since.
 So, I think the attitude should be, ‘Listen, if you’re going to come on board, get a feel for it – have a warmth for the country but don’t just do it as a pure career move'”.

-“As English as David Beckham.”
+Roy Keane: Matt Holland is “as English as David Beckham.”